sachinm78/sachinm78.github.io/_posts/2019-04-04-project_1_cli_data_gem.markdown

 * **Make sure you have a great support group.**  It’s always more fun to have someone to show your code to and to bounce ideas of off.
 I wouldn’t have completed this project without the support of my cohort lead and fellow ninjas!
 * **Use Google!** Whether you're doing it on your own or with support,  just make sure that you explore all the resources out there at your fingertips.
 I have barely scratched the surface here.

 Thanks for reading.
+If you'd like to see a demo of my CLI gem in action, you can watch a short video here: [Blackhawks-CLI Demo](https://youtu.be/sI40M7P2xqA)

+And if you'd like to try it out, or see the code itself, you can visit the github page for this gem here: [Blackhawks-CLI](https://github.com/sachinm78/Blackhawks-CLI)

 I’ll be back with some more thoughts on coding soon.
 Until then, happy coding!